 Think about the area where you live.
 Predict what types of energy resources, renewable and nonrenewable, generate the electricity you use.
-Then ask an adult, look on your electric utility's website, or do some library research to find out if your prediction was correct.
+Then ask an adult, look on your electric utility's website or do some library research to find out if your prediction was correct.
 Bonus: Do some research to learn the reasons for the energy mix in your area.

-By the year 2030, renewables could provide about one-third of all our country's electricity needs.
+By the year 2050, renewables are expected to generate 42% of our country's electricity supply.
 Utilities are working to improve the power line network to carry electricity from renewable power plants to where it is most needed.